emilygoodjob/Project-3---Flashcards/README.md

 [ScreenToGif](https://www.screentogif.com/) for Windows
 [peek](https://github.com/phw/peek) for Linux. -->

-## Notes

-Read lab 3 for details on how to create the input functionalities.

 ## License

 This project is licensed under the Apache License, Version 2.0.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.